parsonsmatt/command-pattern/1-intro.md

 Matt Parsons

-Note:

-Hi!
-I'm Matt Parsons, and I'd like to talk to you about some cool software practices I've been using recently to make better software.

 ![](image_MattParsons.jpg) <!-- .element: id="plain" -->
 ![](seller-labs-dark.png) <!-- .element: id="plain" -->

 Note:

+Hi!
+I'm Matt Parsons.
 So this is me on the internet, and now I'm me in real life.
 I write Haskell, PHP, and JavaScript for Seller Labs.
 We make web applications to help Amazon merchants make more money.

+I'm going to share a technique we've been using in our PHP codebase to help us write better code.

 # Better code?